wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 .. _registerGraph:

-Inside the *index.js* file, we created the **registerGraph** function, that registers a graph component, with its data, options and settings, and constantly updates the *graphs* array in the *dashboard store*.The parameters of this function are:
+Inside the *index.js* file, we created the **registerGraph** function, that registers a graph component, with its data, options and settings, and constantly updates the *graphs* array in the *dashboard store*.
+The parameters of this function are:

 .. list-table::
 	:widths: 30 70